This post may contain affiliate links which won’t change your price but will share some commission.

 What's the Best Pole Bean Trellis?

-This is a personal preference, and I've seen many beautiful and ingenious trellises specifically built for pole beans or improvised out of materials at hand.
+I’ve seen many beautiful and ingenious trellises specifically built for pole beans or improvised out of materials at hand.
 Some bean trellis options include:

 • Arbors – Who says arbors have to grow only grapes or flowers?
 Bean blossoms are pretty, too, plus you get tasty veggies.